-Craniofacial microsomia is a condition where one or both sides of the face (facial) is underdeveloped (microsomia).
-This information sheet from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of craniofacial microsomia (also known as hemifacial microsomia or Goldenhar syndrome) and where to get help.
+Eczema is a very common skin condition affecting at least one in every five children.
+Eczema makes the skin very itchy, red, dry and cracked.
+This page from Great Ormond Street Hospital (GOSH) explains the causes, symptoms and treatment of eczema and indicates where to get help.